smtrz/charity-donation-app/ReadMe.md

   - Clean UI and code
   - SSL public key pinning
   - Proguard Ready
-  - NDK support for hiding senstive data and keys from obfuscation
+  - NDK support for hiding senstive data and keys from reverse engineering
   - Ready test cases for testing successful and failed transactions.